Johnnymc2001/League-Of-Legends-Language-Changer/README.md

 - Demo : https://www.youtube.com/watch?v=zN0CKyWdYmQ

 # Requirement
-- This app required [.NET 6](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to be installed on your computer to be able to run
+- This app required [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) to be installed on your computer to be able to run

 # Usage
 - Run the application (LLCGUI.exe)